Society Maintenance Charges Rules in Gujarat

 The hybrid model is a combination of both.
 Some expenses like repairs, are charged based on unit size, while common facilities like security and gardening are split equally.
 The hybrid model method tries to balance fairness and practicality.

-What Does the Gujarat Law Say?
+What Does the Gujarat Society Law Say?

 While societies have some freedom to decide how to collect maintenance, their decisions must align with the Gujarat Cooperative Societies Act and their own by-laws.
 If no specific rule is mentioned in the by-laws, the law generally favors equal distribution.